 What is the cost of a funeral or cremation in Ohio?

-When most people are looking online these days, this is the million-dollar question they are seeking the answer to.
+When most people look online these days, this is the million-dollar question they seek to answer.
 And unfortunately, many within the funeral industry choose NOT to disclose prices on their websites or in their advertising.

 Do you want a burial or cremation?

-Although we have a strong tradition of burial in Ohio, cremation is really becoming much more popular now and accounts for around 25% of all funerals.
+Although we have a strong tradition of burial in Ohio, cremation is really becoming much more popular now.
 A number of criteria can affect whether you chose a burial or a cremation.
 What were the deceased wishes?
 Does the family already own cemetery property?
 And what finances are available to pay for the funeral?